nestofsaws/comics/Readme.md

 *ComicIssue*
 >Applied to a FORM tag.
 A non-idempotent update link that posts a new title with the specified metadata.
 The element must be set to FORM.method="post".

-*PeriodicalSeries*
->Applied to a FORM tag.
-A templated query link to search for titles matching specified criteria.
-The element must be set to FORM.method="get".

 **Name attributes**